-Second, there is a great deal of research showing that when capital project organizations implement process improvements without the leadership sponsorship, those improvements are destined to fail.
-It has also become clear that piecemeal application of technical solutions is a recipe for failure.
-Meaningful digital transformation requires centralized strategy and direction, and full engagement.
-Enthusiastic sponsorship from the C-suite sends a clear, unequivocal message to the entire organization that there is a business case for change -- and it’s not optional.
+Second, there is a great deal of research showing that when capital project organizations implement process improvements without leadership sponsorship, those improvements are destined to fail.
+It has also become clear that the piecemeal application of technical solutions is a recipe for failure.
+Meaningful digital transformation requires a centralized strategy and direction, and full engagement.
+Enthusiastic sponsorship from the C-suite sends a clear, unequivocal message to the entire organization that there is a business case for change — and it’s not optional.

 How to begin?
 Whether you’re an EPC CEO or someone in an executive leadership role for capital projects programs and portfolios, here are three steps you can start taking today.

 Initiate a gap analysis in your IT department.
 Ask your key technology leaders to tell you where you stand in comparison to similar-sized organizations, both within the capital projects sector and outside of it.
 Ask specifically for benchmarks on the following:

 reliable data exchange